js302/ReStore/README.md

 **Encryption**: Password-based AES-256-GCM encryption for secure backups

+**Retention**: Automatic pruning of old backups.
+Always keeps at least one backup per group (the newest), even if it exceeds max age.

 ### Configuration File Location

 Both the GUI and CLI applications use a **unified configuration** located at: